-The Office of the Associate Dean for Student Development is directly responsible for Residence Life.
-The Associate Dean and professional staff members work in conjunction with the Dean for Student Life in promoting a positive living community.
+The Office of Student Life is directly responsible for Residence Life.
+The Assistant Dean for Residence Life and professional staff members work in conjunction with the Dean for Student Life in promoting a positive living community.
 These professional staff members reside on campus and directly administer the college judicial process, and policies and procedures relating to safety, training, programming, and management of student support staff.
 Resident Advisors serve as role models to students in their residence halls and work toward the creation of positive and healthy living/learning communities.

 For more information about residential regulations, students are encouraged to review their Housing Agreement.